corrode/corrode.github.io/content/blog/ugly/index.md

 Finally, developers begin embracing idiomatic patterns and the design philosophy behind Rust.
 They refactor their spaghetti code and leverage the type system rather than fight it.
 Code becomes more maintainable, and they wonder how they ever wrote memory-unsafe code with confidence.

+## Let Go Of Old Bad Habits

 Okay, you (or your team-member) reached acceptance, how can you do better?

-## Let Go Of Old Bad Habits

 The first step is to acknowledge that the code goes against Rust's design principles.
 Based on this realization, we can systematically improve the code.

-Ugly code is band-aid around bad habits.
+Ugly code is a band-aid around bad habits.
 Learn to do it the "Rustic way."

 We have seen plenty of ways to write better Rust code in previous articles: